okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ### Flush the DNS cache

-After you've changed your DNS records, old records may still be cached by DNS providers or your local machine.
-If you've verified that your records are correct, but your custom domain isn't working, you can flush the DNS cache.
+After you've changed your DNS records, DNS providers or your local machine may cache old records.
+If you've verified that your records are correct, but your custom domain isn't working, try flushing the DNS cache.

 There are websites available for flushing the caches for [Google DNS](https://google-public-dns.appspot.com/cache) and [Open DNS](https://cachecheck.opendns.com/).